moshix/mvs/README.md

 6. my PL/I implementation of the N x N queens problem

-7. Sorichetti's vpwpc output seprator for Hercules printers
+7. an output separator for Hercules printers

 8. The usefuljcl/ directory contains very useful JCL jobs which you will use on adaily basis as a MVS or z/OS SYSPROG